Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Density--potential inversion

 Here we used `$\circ$' to denote the concatenation of operations and, unsurprisingly, this result is equivalent to the proximal-point iteration in Eq.~\eqref{eq:prox-iter} if we combine it with Eq.~\eqref{eq:veps-prox}.
 But writing it in the form above exposes a striking parallel to the Dyson equation~\cite{fetter-walecka2012}, where $-\nabla F_\eps^\lambda$ takes the role of the interacting Green's function (dressed propagator), $-\eps^{-1}J$ that of the free Green's function (bare propagator), and $-\partial E^\lambda$ (with an additional minus to get the sign right) would be the self-energy.
 Applying $-\eps J^{-1}$ from the left and $(-\nabla F_\eps^\lambda)^{-1} = \partial E_\eps^\lambda$ from the right yields

 which is just Eq.~\eqref{eq:x-dE-Jinv} again and shows another path to arrive at Eq.~\eqref{eq:Dyson}.
 In our setting of MY applied to DFT, the mapping $-\eps^{-1}J$, that gets defined by the topology of the space $X$ itself, gives the `bare' connection between densities and potential.
 Compared to this, $-\nabla F_\eps^\lambda$ is a `dressed' way how to connect the quantities, where the dressing occurs through the presence of particles the potential can interact with.
 Lastly, $-\partial E^\lambda$ derives from the functional $E^\lambda(v)$, the energy of the matter system.
 This last element introduces a possible ambiguity into the formulation that needs to be considered if degeneracy occurs and $\partial E^\lambda(v)$ is a multi-valued set.
 Nevertheless, this reformulation allows for an interesting alternative viewpoint that links it to Green's function methods and diagrammatic expansions.
+We hope that this can serve as a starting point for future investigations, either for concrete approximations to the potential $-\nabla F_\eps^\lambda$ or into how to effectively link this back to the corresponding unregularized form $-\partial F^\lambda$.